A Guide to Ticks in Maryland

 How to Prevent Ticks

-The first step in keeping ticks from passing harmful tick-borne illnesses on to your family and pets is to keep ticks from infesting your yard this summer.
+The best defense against ticks is to prevent them from infesting your yard this summer.
 There are a number of things you can do to make your home less attractive to tick populations, including:

 Cut Grass and Shrubs

-Ticks like to hang out in tall and overgrown grasses and shrubs.
-Like most other insects, they love to hide in the shade until they can pounce onto you.
+Ticks like to hang out in tall and overgrown grasses and shrubs, hiding in the shade until they can latch onto a hose.
 Cleaning up shrubs and keeping grassy areas neat will allow more sunlight into the yard, deterring ticks.

 Dead leaves left on the ground to decompose are referred to as “leaf litter”.
 Ticks like to seek shelter under these leaves because it offers great protection and it serves as a damp, cool refuge in your yard.
-Pick up any leaves left on your yard, to make sure no ticks surprise attack you while you’re enjoying the outside.
+Pick up any leaves left in your yard to make sure no ticks surprise attack you while you’re enjoying the outside.

 Build a Barrier